efrenltt24/visualization/02_activities/assignments/assignment_2.md

       ```

+      VISUALIZATIONS ARE SAVED ON ASSIGNMENTS FOLDER (ASSIGNMENT-2 BRANCH)

       Good Visualization Analysis
       The selected visualization is a bubble chart that shows information about the world’s most visited websites.
       This chart successfully conveys the size of different websites’ audiences while also